Andrews-repo/AWS-Project/README.md

 - "errorMessage": "An error occurred (AccessDenied) when calling the SendEmail operation"
     - "fixed" by adding the proper IAM privileges.
-- python "return" exits function after returning first item -"fixed" using yield and appending items to a variable in python.
+- python "return" exits function after returning first item
+    - "fixed" using yield and appending items to a variable in python.

 # Cost Analysis
 [Code](https://github.com/Andrews-repo/AWS-Project/tree/master/Cost%20Analysis)